curvegrid/go-ethereum-wiki/Mutan-0.2.md

 The following keywords are reserved and may not be used as identifiers
 ```
-this if else return exit for asm nil transact create call sizeof true false
+this if else return exit for asm nil transact create call sizeof true false import
 ```

 ### Operators and delimiters